 Little Man Ice Cream

-With its landmark setting inside a 28-foot-tall milk can and an always-eager crowd out front, no matter the weather, Little Man Ice Cream is hard not to notice.
-Less well known is their Scoop for Scoop program.
-Every scoop of ice cream you purchase here is matched with a donated scoop of dry goods to a community in need around the world.
+Located in a 28-foot-tall milk can with an always-eager crowd out front, no matter the weather, Little Man Ice Cream is hard to miss in the Lower Highland (LoHi) neighborhood.
+Less well-known is their Scoop for Scoop program: Every scoop of ice cream you purchase is matched with a donated scoop of dry goods to a community in need around the world.
 (As if you needed another excuse to eat more ice cream!)

-This unique coffee shop serves up some of the best brews in town with a twist: it's a Montessori school program where adolescent baristas get real-world experience on everything from accounting to marketing.
-Pinwheel Coffee also serves tea and tasty food.
+This unique coffee shop serves up some of the best brews in town with a twist: It's part of a middle school where adolescent baristas get real-world experience on everything from accounting to marketing.
+Pinwheel Coffee also serves tea and tasty food from its location in northwest Denver.

 Chook Charcoal Chicken

-In a world where restaurants often succeed on a razor-thin margin, it’s no small feat that Chook Charcoal Chicken donates 1 percent of all sales directly back into the Denver community — and you’ll get to choose from the restaurant’s three charity partners each month.
-With a sweet South Pearl location and delicious fare, this is a win-win you’ll love.
+In a world where restaurants often succeed on a razor-thin margin, it’s no small feat that Chook Charcoal Chicken donates 1 percent of all sales directly back into the Denver community.
+With four locations and delicious fare, this is a win-win you’ll love.

 When you frequent these establishments, you’re also supporting employment opportunities for disabled, homeless or disadvantaged folks.